tolicodes/articles/outlines/api-scraping.md

 Instead Ad there are a few options:

-- .env file: a simple file that is excluded from the repository and manually copied to your computer and sever
+#### .env file
-- environmental variables: manually set variables in your shell environment.
+An .env file is simple file that is excluded from the git repository and is manually copied to your computer and sever

--
+#### enviornmental variables
 Environmental variables are easily manageable in most environments that run Docker Containers (ex: AWS).
-They are one of the more secure and easy way to go
+They are one of the more secure and simple way to go.

-An environment file is great for your dev computer or servers that you configure manually.
+Esseniallly, all you have to do is manually set variables in your shell environment.

 Either way the code is quite sinilar